djouallah/aemo_fabric/README.md

 -	Develop using starter pool, but for production use a single node to reduce capacity usage.

--	 Direct don't like too many small files, optimize to get good performance
+-	Direct Lake don't like too many small files, run SQL optimize to get good performance

--	 vacuum to remove old snapshots to reduce data storage.
+-	Vacuum to remove old snapshots to reduce data storage.